Jewish religious movements: Samaritanism

-Today, Samaritans need to officially go through formal conversion to Judaism in order to be considered Jewish.
-One example is Israeli TV personality Sofi Tsedaka who was brought up Samaritan and converted to Judaism at the age of 18.
+Today, Samaritans must officially undergo a formal conversion to Judaism in order to be considered Jewish.
+One example is Israeli TV personality Sophie Tzedaka, who was raised Samaritan and converted to Judaism at the age of 18.

 Sects in the Second Temple period

 Prior to the destruction of the Second Temple in 70 CE, Jews of the Roman province of Judaea were divided into several movements, sometimes warring among themselves: Pharisees, Sadducees, Essenes, Zealots, and ultimately early Christians.
 Many historic sources such as Flavius Josephus, the New Testament and the recovered fragments of the Dead Sea Scrolls, attest to the divisions among Jews at this time.
 Rabbinical writings from later periods, including the Talmud, further attest these ancient schisms.

 The main internal struggles during this era were between the Pharisees and the Sadducees, as well as the early Christians, and also the Essenes and Zealots.
 The Pharisees wanted to maintain the authority and traditions of classical Torah teachings and began the early teachings of the Mishna, maintaining the authority of the Sanhedrin, the supreme Jewish court.
 According to Josephus, the Sadducees differed from the Pharisees on a number of doctrinal grounds, notably rejecting ideas of life after death.
 They appear to have dominated the aristocracy and the temple, but their influence over the wider Jewish population was limited.
 The Essenes preached an ascetic way of life.
 The Zealots advocated armed rebellion against any foreign power such as Rome.
 All were at violent logger-heads with each other, leading to the confusion and disunity that ended with the destruction of the Second Temple and the sacking of Jerusalem by Rome.
 The Jewish Christians were the original Jewish followers of Jesus.
 The radical interpretation of Moses' Law by Jesus' disciples and their belief he is the Son of God, along with the development of the New Testament, ensured that Christianity and Judaism would become distinctively different religions.